DAF201/2022_fall_school_garbage/Logic.md

 Solution:

-let P(n) be the proposition that n can be written as a product of primees
+let P(n) be the proposition that n can be written as a product of primes

 Basis step: